Paul has been passionate about couponing and frugal living for over five years. Born in the UK, he now lives in Florida.

 - Splitting according to type of coupon.
 For example, store coupons, manufacturer coupons, etc. This can help with stacking strategy.

-- Using your organizer to keep track of coupons which are approaching their expiration date by keeping them in a separate compartment.
+- Using your organizer to keep track of coupons that are approaching their expiration date by keeping them in a separate compartment.

 Out of Date Coupons